Gynaecology

 1 week

-Pregnancy, vaginal childbirth and the ageing process can all have an impact on a woman’s tone, strength and control in this delicate area.
+Pregnancy, vaginal childbirth and the ageing process can all have an impact on the vagina’s tone, strength and control.
+This can lead to reduced sensitivity and lack of sexual pleasure, as well as concerns such as irritation and discomfort in the area or incontinence.

-Vaginal tightening can also be carried out as part of a vaginal rejuvenation treatment to make further improvements to the appearance and function of this area of the body.
-This procedure may also include perineal surgery (correcting the area between the vagina and the rectum), labiaplasty (reshaping and reducing the protrusion of the labia) or a simple perineum and pelvic floor tightening.
-Vaginoplasty is also a popular component of our Mummy Makeover, a combination of treatments for the genitals, body and breasts which aims to give a woman her pre-baby body back.
+Vaginoplasty can also be combined with other procedures in order to enhance the final results.
+This may include perineal surgery (correcting the area between the vagina and the rectum) or labiaplasty (reshaping and reducing the protrusion of the labia).
+Vaginoplasty is also a popular component of our Mummy Makeover, a combination of treatments for the genitals, body and breasts which aims to restore a woman’s comfort and appearance post-childbirth.

 Who is suitable?